iamc/2018-03-15-lund/index.md

 {% endcomment %}
 <h2 id="syllabus">Syllabus</h2>

+See the lessons links below for the reference material we will be using along the workshop.

 {% if page.carpentry == "swc" %}
   {% include sc/syllabus.html %}
 {% elsif page.carpentry == "dc" %}